 So, GMO crops come about by introducing isolated genes from one species – which is usually a jab of virus or bacteria, into the DNA of another.
 The goal is to effectively infuse a plant with characteristics it doesn’t naturally possess.
-Rather than adding health benefits or kickass flavour, the reality is genetically modified foods are engineered to give a plant the ability to produce pesticides and/or withstand high doses of chemical herbicides – like roundup.
+Rather than adding health benefits or kickass flavor, the reality is genetically modified foods are engineered to give a plant the ability to produce pesticides and/or withstand high doses of chemical herbicides – like Roundup.

 “Why oh why!” you may ask.

 Enter Genetically Modified foods.
-Foods companies have to do some cray cray stuff to make these plants survive this chemical attack.
+Food companies have to do some cray cray stuff to make these plants survive this chemical attack.
 I could go into more details but we’ll save that for another post.
 Sounds suss to me.

 94% of the soy grown in the US in 2014 was engineered for glyphosate resistance – the active agent in Roundup.

 The World Health Organization recently designated Glyphosate as “probably carcinogenic to humans”.
 The use of glyphosate is extremely widespread.

 Studies Regarding GMO Soy and Health Concerns?